RF555/Machine_Learn_Project/README.md

 | 9                    | 0.46666  |                | X        |       |            |        | X             |                |                    |            |           |         |               |
 | 8                    | 0.46666  |                | X        |       |            |        | X             |                |                    |            |           |         | X             |

+In conclusion, we can see that by dropping the parameter `duration_ms`, the accuracy of all algorithms is improved.

 ### 4. Can we make a comparison of algorithms by there accuracy?

 Our comparison will be of the best result of each algorithm: